 Webflow vs. Shopify: What’s the difference?

-We can’t dive into Webflow vs. Shopify comparison without giving you some context.
-Let us introduce both tools before we fully jump in.
+There's no Webflow vs. Shopify comparison without giving you some context.
+Let's see what both tools are all about before we fully jump in.

 While Webflow puts focus on creative freedom, Shopify goes the other way.
-Shopify's key selling point is its superior eCommerce functionality.
+Shopify's key selling point is its superior ecommerce functionality.
 A short learning curve and a big library of templates enable users to create a business marketplace with ease.
-With more than 2 million active sites, Shopify is the #1 eCommerce platform on the internet today.
+With more than 4.4 million active sites, Shopify is the #1 ecommerce platform on the internet today.
 It allows users to sell and ship their products to more than 175 countries globally.

 But how do these two tools stack against each other?
-Dive in and read through our blog.
-We will help you answer this question once and for all.
+Dive in and find out.
+We'll help you answer this question once and for all.

-Starting with Webflow, you can build your whole site for free before deciding to go live.
-You can tweak your site as long as you want before launching, and take your time in making it perfect.
-When going live, you can choose between Site plans and Workspace plans.
-Since we are comparing Webflow vs. Shopify, we will look into their site Ecommerce plans.
+Starting with Webflow, you can build your whole site for free before publishing it.
+You can tweak your site as long as you want before launching and really take your time in making it perfect.
+When going live, you can choose between Site and Workspace plans.
+Since we are comparing Webflow and Shopify, we will look into their ecommerce plans.

-Webflow offers three different pricing tiers (standard, plus, advanced) you can choose from.
-The standard plan starts at $29/mo (billed yearly) and supports $50,000 in transactions each year.
-The plan also includes all CMS plan features, enabling you to list 500 items, a customizable shopping cart, and a shopping portal.
+Webflow offers three different pricing tiers (standard, plus and advanced) you can choose from.
+The Standard plan starts at $29/month (billed yearly) and adds a 2% transaction fee.
+The plan also includes all CMS plan features, enabling you to list 500 items, a customizable shopping cart and a shopping portal.

-If you want to eliminate 2% transaction fees, you have to upgrade to the standard plan.
-The plan starts at $74/mo (billed yearly) and supports $50,000 in transactions each year.
-The plan also supports 1000 items and enables you to use all business plan features.
+If you want to eliminate the 2% transaction fees, you have to upgrade to the Plus plan.
+The plan starts at $74/month (billed yearly).
+The plan also supports 5.000 items and enables you to use all business plan features.

-The last and most expensive plan starts at $212/mo (billed yearly) and supports unlimited transactions per year.
-You also get 0% transaction fees, all business plan features,, and room to list 3000 items.
+The last and the most expensive Advanced plan starts at $212/month (billed yearly).
+You also get 0% transaction fees, all business plan features and room to list 15.000 ecommerce items.

-Shopify doesn't offer a free plan to build your site, but a free trial that lasts 14 days.
+Shopify doesn't offer a free plan to build your site, but a free trial that lasts 3 days.
 You can try all their plans without having to enter your credit card.
-Going forward Shopify offers 3 core plans: Basic, Shopify, and Advanced.
+Going forward Shopify offers three core plans: Basic, Shopify and Advanced.

-The basic program starts at $29/mo and enables you to host an unlimited number of products.
-This plan already includes a wide array of features, 24/7 support, and 2 staff accounts.
-You get abandoned cart recovery, marketing automation, customer segmentation, etc...
-If you opt to use the Shopify payment portal, there will also be no transaction fees.
+The Basic plan starts at $26/month (billed yearly) and enables you to host an unlimited number of products.
+This plan already includes a wide array of features, 24/7 support and 2 staff accounts.
+You get abandoned cart recovery, marketing automation, customer segmentation, etc. If you opt to use the Shopify payment portal, there will also be no transaction fees.

-Going forward to Shopify program will cost you $79/mo and provide you with some more features.
-You get more promotions, and more shipping discounts with DHL, Express, UPS, or USPS.
+Going forward to the Shopify program, it will cost you $75/month (billed yearly) and provide you with some more features.
+You get more promotions and more shipping discounts with DHL, Express, UPS or USPS.

-For enterprises, there are two plans you can choose from.
-The Advanced Shopify plan is one of their core programs, and the Shopify plus program.
-The Advanced plant will cost you $299/mo, and the plus program will cost you $2000/mo.
+For enterprise businesses, there are two plans you can choose from.
+The Advanced plan is one of their core programs and the Shopify Plus for high-volume businesses.
+The Advanced plan will cost you $313/month (billed yearly) and the Shopify Plus starts at $2000/month.
 These two programs are designed for large brands and provide you with more complex features.
-Here is a great comparison of both tools.
+Here's a great comparison of both pricing options.

-There are currently over 2 million websites using Shopify across the world.
+There are currently over 4.4 million websites using Shopify across the world.
 This is an impressive statistic and shows the high quality of Shopify’s products and services.
-But how many of those 2+ million sites stand out from the pack?
+But how many of those 4+ million sites stand out from the pack?
 Almost none of them.
-Especially since most pages are more or less built with one of the 79 available templates.
+Especially since most pages are more or less built with one of the limited templates.

-Albeit you can make a beautiful page with Shopify, their main focus is on helping you build a highly functional online store.
+Even though you can make a beautiful page with Shopify, their main focus is on helping you build a highly functional online store.
 If you don't know how to code, Shopify does not offer much flexibility when it comes to design.
-And even if you do know how to code, Shopify has created its coding language (Liquid).
+And even if you do know how to code, Shopify has created its coding language Liquid.
 Developers also do not have any control over third-party code and scripts.

 As already stated in the intro, Webflow offers full creative freedom enabling you to customize every single element on your site.
 The visual editor transforms your design into a clean code so you never have to write a line of code.
 Webflow also offers a rich library of free and premium templates suitable for different use purposes.
 All sites you create are responsive and instantly ready to be displayed on every screen size.